iifl-logo

 The Company continues to shape its strategy and action towards creating a long-term impact in the community.
 Through CSR initiatives, the Company has been facilitating diverse interventions to encourage the socio-economic upliftment of marginalised and vulnerable communities across India.

-(Companies Act 2013).
-Some of the activities covered are promoting education and livelihood enhancement projects, rural development, promoting gender equalit y, ensuring environmental sustainability, support to armed forces veterans and training to promote sports.
-The Company contributed 16 Crore in FY24, inter-alia, through non-profit organizations engaged in the areas of healthcare, education, sports, rural development, and environmental sustainability.
+The Company contributed Rs.18.81 Crore in FY25, inter-alia, through non-profit organizations engaged in the areas of healthcare, education, promotion of sports, rural development, and environmental sustainability.

 Access to the Healthcare Facility and Treatment

 In collaboration with Vision Foundation of India, the Company has supported eye surgeries for senior citizens and individuals from socioeconomically weaker sections of society.
-People from the rural belts of Maharashtra, West Bengal, Gujarat, Bihar, Karnataka, and Odisha have been benefitted.
+People from the rural belts of Maharashtra, West Bengal, Odisha, Gujarat, Bihar, Karnataka, Uttar Pradesh, and Jharkhand have been benefitted.

 In collaboration with the Adjutant Generals Branch of the Indian Army, through the Army Welfare CSR Fund, support has been given to the detection, diagnosis and treatment of birth defects and developmental delays among children of the armed forces.
 These early intervention centres (EICs) are supported in Pune, Secunderabad, Jammu, Jalandhar, Kolkata, and Jaipur.